EmNudge/watlings/README.md

 # Motivations
 I've found just diving in to be the best way to build experience with programming.
 [Rustlings](https://github.com/rust-lang/rustlings) and [ziglings](https://github.com/ratfactor/ziglings) have both had tremendous returns to my journeys with both languages.

-WebAssembly (and by extention WAT) has a more sparse educational landscape than most and I was hoping to fill some of the gaps by building a project with the same sort of structure.
+WebAssembly (and by extension WAT) has a more sparse educational landscape than most and I was hoping to fill some of the gaps by building a project with the same sort of structure.

 ## Pedagogical Philosophy
 Outlined here are some thoughts on what makes a good teaching experience.